 Clinical Pastoral Education (3 credits): All students are required to take one unit of Clinical Pastoral Education (CPE).
 When the student has completed the unit of CPE, he/she must submit an Advanced Standing petition to the Academic Policy Committee which requests three credits and include a copy of his/her CPE certificate.
 No tuition is charged by the Seminary for CPE.

-All field education placements must have an on-site field education supervisor and a Hartford Seminary supervisor (in most cases this will be the Director of the Islamic Chaplaincy Program).
+All field education placements must have an on-site field education supervisor and a Hartford Seminary supervisor (in most cases this will be one of the Co-Directors of the Islamic Chaplaincy Program).
 Supervisors and students will be required to sign an agreement that specifies their mutual rights and duties.
-The field education supervisor, the student, and the Hartford Seminary field education supervisor (Director of the Islamic Chaplaincy Program or designee) will meet (on-site or virtually if necessary) a minimum of once each semester during the field education experience.
-In rare instances, students may be permitted to fulfill the field education requirement outside the New England area with the consent of the Director of the Islamic Chaplaincy Program and with the assurance of appropriate means for assessing the nature and quality of the supervision.
+The field education supervisor, the student, and the Hartford Seminary field education supervisor (Co-Director of the Islamic Chaplaincy Program or designee) will meet (on-site or virtually if necessary) a minimum of once each semester during the field education experience.
+In rare instances, students may be permitted to fulfill the field education requirement outside the New England area with the consent of the Co-Directors of the Islamic Chaplaincy Program and with the assurance of appropriate means for assessing the nature and quality of the supervision.

 Students with an extensive background in religious leadership may apply to the Academic Policy Committee to be granted three credits of Advanced Standing (in lieu of GC-580) for previous religious leadership experiences relevant to their intended field within Islamic Chaplaincy (ex. military, university, correctional facility, hospital, etc…).
 Petitions for Advanced Standing need to be made in accordance with the “Advanced Standing Guidelines of Hartford Seminary” and will be acted on by the Academic Policy Committee in consultation with the Director of the Islamic Chaplaincy Program.